ohxrn/Boston-Burger-Blog/README.md

 We welcome contributions from the community!
 If you have any new burger spots to feature or want to improve the user experience, feel free to open a pull request.

 ## Credits
-This project was created and maintained by [Your Name](https://github.com/yourusername).
+This project was created and maintained by Jack Ohrn.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as you see fit.